britt-young/sweat-social/README.md

 # sweat-social

-Intended to be used in conjunction with a front-end developed app that allows gym-users to find and meet up with fellow users and create a community of friends that enjoy fitness/health
+Intended to be used in conjunction with a front-end developed app that allows gym users to find and meet up with fellow users and create a community of friends who enjoy fitness/health

 ## Description
 NoSQL database API built to handle large amounts of unstructured data using Express.js, MongoDB, Mongoose ODM, and JavaScript's built-in object library.